 Mackey BG, Keith H, Berry S, et al. Green Carbon: The Role of Natural Forests in Carbon Storage.
 Canberra, Australia: The Australian National University; 2008.

 Verified by SCS Global Services.

 Read next: Energy Hack 2016 – Unlocking ideas for a better future

-Read previous: How to make your solar work better for you!
+Read previous: Solar energy – How to make it work better for you!